Stiff equation: Motivating example

 We seek a numerical solution that exhibits the same behavior.

 The figure (right) illustrates the numerical issues for various numerical integrators applied on the equation.

 One of the most prominent examples of the stiff ordinary differential equations (ODEs) is a system that describes the chemical reaction of Robertson:

 If one treats this system on a short interval, for example, $t \in [0, 40]$ there is no problem in numerical integration.
 However, if the interval is very large (1011 say), then many standard codes fail to integrate it correctly.

-Additional examples are the sets of ODEs resulting from the temporal integration of large chemical reaction mechanisms.
-Here, the stiffness arises from the coexistence of very slow and very fast reactions.
-To solve them, the software packages KPP and Autochem can be used.